Advanced Practice Providers in Critical Care

 What is the best advanced practice provider model and what is the right number of providers?
-With so many of our consulting engagements at Corazon focused in Cardiovascular and Neurosciences and the patients in these service lines often representing the largest percentage of the critical care patient population in any hospital ICU, we are often asked about optimization of APPs within the critical care arena.
+With so many of Corazon’s consulting engagements focused on Cardiovascular and Neurosciences and with the patients in these service lines often representing the largest percentage of the critical care patient population in any hospital ICU, we are often asked about the optimization of APPs within the critical care arena.

 For those who are not familiar with the Advanced Practice Provider or APP term, it has more recently become the accepted nomenclature for Nurse Practitioners and Physician Assistants.
 The use of APPs in critical care has steadily increased over the last 20 years.
 The national shortage of Intensivists Physicians has necessitated innovative solutions to provide quality care.
 Pre-Covid, we were seeing a decrease in overall hospital beds but an increase in critical care beds to meet the growing volume of complex critically ill patients.
 The Covid-19 Pandemic only exacerbated the problem.